giovanniboscu/continuous-section-field/README.md

 This comparison confirms the library's ability to accurately handle **continuously varying tapered sections** in high-stakes engineering applications.

-## References & Official Documentation
+## NREL 5-MW References & Official Documentation

 This project was developed and validated using the following official engineering standards and technical references: